godaddy/exemplar/proprietary-components/README.md

 This directory serves as an example for your components.
 While in practice your `React` components may be significantly more advanced, they do not need to be exposed in any different manner.
-If published these components would be able to be consumed as follows:
+If published, these components would be consumed as follows:

 ```js
 import React from 'react';